replicatedhq/replicated-docs/docs/intro.md

 ### Distribute and Support (Vendor)

 The _Distribute and Support_ section includes documentation for application vendors.
 This section describes how to package, distribute, and support an application with the Replicated app manager.
 It includes information about managing channels, releases, and customers in the Replicated vendor portal.
 It also describes how to configure features such as preflight checks, support bundles, backup and restore, and Kubernetes installers for your application.
-For more information, see [What is Replicated?](intro-replicated) and [How to Create and Test Releases for Your Application](/vendor/distributing-workflow).
+For more information, see [What is Replicated?](intro-replicated) and [How to Create Releases for Your Application](/vendor/distributing-workflow).

 ### Install and Manage (Enterprise User)